happyf-weallareeuropean/vh-wide-chatgpt/README.md

 ## setup:
-did u see the above had file call 'v wide chatgpt.js', just around README.md isnot? then click it so u can enter in to copy then past it into ur userscript extension(monkeys, like tampermonkey).
+help me to see now u are seeing (my letter. hi, there) just see above this line had file call 'v wide chatgpt.js then click it so u can enter in to copy then past it into ur userscript extension(monkeys, like tampermonkey).

 ## visual preview
 withour v+h wide